 At roughly the geographical center of the state, Brainerd (pop.
-13,590) is a medium-sized Minnesota town that played a starring role in that offbeat Coen brothers movie, Fargo.
+13,592) is a medium-size Minnesota town that played a starring role in that offbeat Coen brothers movie Fargo.

-Many chain motels are clustered along the GRR (Hwy-371) and on Hwy-210 heading west out of Brainerd.
+Many chain motels are clustered along the GRR (Hwy-371).